annwitbrock/beetle/README.md

 I apologise for not documenting how to compile it (with its assets).

 This turns out not have been the most recent version.
-- [ ] border repaints are incorrect.
+- [ ] Border repaints are incorrect,
-- [ ] doesn't paint or handle the dice properly.
+- [ ] Doesn't paint or handle the dice properly,
+- [ ] Some of the parts use the wrong bitmaps,
+- [ ] Status text isn't displaying.

 There are a few original bugs which I may or may not find the will to fix. i.e.
 - [ ] The text in the boxes doesn't reposition properly on resize,
-- [ ] The legs dont get properly masked by the body,
+- [ ] The legs don't get properly masked by the body,
 - [ ] The parts don't fit perfectly into place in the composite image (they are close).
 The main reason I didn't fix the bugs at the time was that my monitor failed and I couldn't replace it.

 Given reason to rewrite it, I would highlight the dice for the current player's turn, rather than relying on the beep for turn finish.
-I would make the game replayable.
+I would make the game re-playable.

 ### New Beetle for web (20 years later - 2015)